 Lover’s Beach or Playa del Amor at Land’s End, Cabo San Lucas

-Once known as Playa de Doña Chepa, Lover’s Beach is another must, but to get to this hidden cove you’ll need some kind of floating transportation.
+Once known as Playa de Doña Chepa, Lover’s Beach or Playa de los Amantes, is another must, but to get to this hidden cove you’ll need some kind of floating transportation.
 Easiest is to hire a water taxi at the marina.
 The captain will take you on an informative tour of the diving areas around the arch (El Arco), point out Lover’s Beach, then go around the popular point for a wonderful view of the dramatic area where the Sea of Cortez meets the Pacific Ocean.
 We suggest you pack a lunch of your choice, some water and plan on spending the better part of the day enjoying Lover’s Beach and the striking wind and water shaped rock formations.
 Ask your skipper to come back for you at a pre-determined time…all for one price.
 Be most careful here, the powerful waves and currents of the Pacific make swimming quite dangerous.
 Swimming and snorkeling should only be attempted on the Sea of Cortez side of Lover’s Beach.

 Photo on right: Aerial view of Lover’s Beach (foreground) and Divorce Beach (background), Cabo San Lucas, April 2012